 Cinnamon Banana Cream Pancakes

 We made cinnamon banana cream pancakes with our cinnamon chip pancake mix, but you can use a regular buttermilk mix and add your own cinnamon chips.
 For the filling, we squeezed a few tablespoons of Bavarian Cream Filling, and put on a few thinly-sliced fresh bananas.
-This recipe goes especially well with Cinnamon Cream Syrup, or make your own cinnamon vanilla sugar syrup with this recipe.
+This recipe goes especially well with Cinnamon Cream Syrup.

 Berry Cream Pancakes